zhy1369800/claude-code-router/README.md

 - [x] Using the qwen-max-0125 model as the tool invoker

-- [x] Using deepseek-v3 as the encoding model
+- [x] Using deepseek-v3 as the coder model

 - [x] Using deepseek-r1 as the reasoning model